-- .3 principal particulars, ship type and the relevant information to classify the ship into such a ship type, classification notations and the overview of propulsion system and electricity supply system on board; - .4 estimation process and methodology of the power curves at design stage; - .5 description of energy saving equipment; - .6 calculated value of the attained EEDI including the calculation summary, which should contain, at a minimum, each value of the calculation parameters and the calculation process used to determine the attained EEDI; and - .7 calculated values of the attained $\text{EEDI}{\text{weather}}$ and f_w value (not equal to 1.0), if those values are calculated, based on the EEDI Calculation Guidelines.
+- .2 power curve(s) (kW knot) estimated at design stage under the condition as specified in paragraph 2.2.2 of the EEDI Calculation Guidelines, and, in the event that the sea trial is carried out in a condition other than the above condition, also a power curve estimated under the sea trial condition; - .3 principal particulars, ship type and the relevant information to classify the ship as such a ship type, classification notations and an overview of the propulsion system and electricity supply system on board; - .4 estimation process and methodology of the power curves at design stage; - .5 description of energy-saving equipment; - .6 calculated value of the attained EEDI, including the calculation summary, which should contain, at a minimum, each value of the calculation parameters and the calculation process used to determine the attained EEDI; - .7 calculated values of the attained $\text{EEDI}{\text{weather}}$ and $f_w$ value (not equal to 1.0), if those values are calculated, based on the EEDI Calculation Guidelines; and - .8 for LNG carriers: - .1 type and outline of propulsion systems (such as direct drive diesel, diesel electric, steam turbine); - .2 LNG cargo tank capacity in m and BOR as defined in paragraph 2.2.5.6.3 of the EEDI Calculation Guidelines; - .3 shaft power of the propeller shaft after transmission gear at 100% of the rated output of the motor (MPPMotor) and $\eta{(i)}$ for diesel electric; - .4 maximum continuous rated power (MCRSteamTurbine) for steam turbine; and - .5 SFCSteamTurbine for steam turbine, as specified in paragraph 2.2.7 of the EEDI Calculation Guidelines.

-A sample of an EEDI Technical File is provided in the appendix 1 to these Guidelines.
+A sample of an EEDI Technical File is provided in appendix 1 to these Guidelines.